InnerSourceCommons/InnerSourcePatterns/TRUSTED-COMMITTERS.md

 # Trusted Committers

-Trusted committers (TCs) are those members of our working group who have elevated rights and direct write access to this repository. *TCs act as stewards of the working group and community.
-They aim to make consensus-based decisions in the best interest of the working group.* They also act as the guardians of this repository: TCs react to, referee, and give feedback about incoming contributions.
+Trusted Committers (TCs) are those members of our working group who have elevated rights and direct write access to this repository.

+> Trusted Committers act as stewards of the working group and community.
+They aim to make consensus-based decisions in the best interest of the working group.

+They also act as the guardians of this repository: TCs react to, referee, and give feedback about incoming contributions.

+For further information about the concept, also see the [Trusted Committer Pattern](patterns/2-structured/trusted-committer.md).

 ## Current Trusted Committers